 Post Repotting Care

-Crotons are easily shocked, so don’t be surprised if your plant wilts or even loses a few leaves after the repotting process.
+Crotons are easily shocked, so don’t be surprised if your plant wilts or even loses a few leaves, or displays signs of yellowing after the repotting process.
 The response is a big part of why it’s not recommended to repot the plant more than is necessary for its growth.